-As an undergraduate I worked in the labs of Dr. Jack Sites and Dr. Chad Hancock.
+As an undergraduate at Brigham Young University, I worked in the labs of Dr. Jack Sites and Dr. Chad Hancock.
 During this time, I discovered a love for hypothesis-driven science.
 I worked on projects centering on mitochondrial bioenergetics in model rodents and phylogeography of herpetofauna in Central America and Southeast Asia.
 Within these opportunities I developed questions, collected and analyzed data, and made inferences regarding our findings.
 I am very grateful to Jack and Chad, and mentors Dr. Perry Lee "JR" Wood, Dr. John "Keoni" Kauwe, and Dr. Byron Adams for helping me cultivate a passion for evolutionary biology.

 Growing up in the unforgiving Mojave Desert, one quickly learns of life’s struggle for existence.
 The persistence of animals in such an environment fascinated me, particularly the reptile biodiversity in the backyard of my childhood home.
 My brothers and I enjoyed spending time outside exploring, catching lizards, and digging up fossils.